Landmark Global Learning Promoter Increases Stake to 65.16% with Share Purchase

 Impact on Shareholding

 The recent acquisition has led to a notable increase in Bhatia's shareholding in the company.
-Here's a breakdown of the changes:
+The transaction demonstrates the promoter's continued confidence in the company's prospects:

 This transaction underscores the promoter's confidence in the company's prospects and aligns with the interests of other shareholders.